 1. The field does not need to be black at the end of the season 2.
 Corn stalks do not need to be buried in order to enhance breakdown to release plant nutrients back to the soil 3.
 Contrasting green plant against a black soil at the V3 stage may not be necessary for optimum crop growth 4.
 All soil, regardless of density and organic matter, is suitable for the strip till

 Strip-till does not lessen the need for weed control.
 It may require a different program.
 But in time, weeds will have a harder time growing in the deep residue.
-Strip-till does not increase the need for weed control.
-It may require a different program.
-Overall, weed control costs do not need to be greater than conventional practice.

 The information we collect prior to the start of the season includes contact information for your agronomist and fertilizer supplier.
 You can go ahead and have Rx maps prepared and have the files emailed to LFPA.
 Confirm with your agronomist or supplier what your goals are for each field and leave the rest to us.
 We will call ahead to be sure trucks are placed as we need them.